tomafro/deja/README.md

 As with `--watch-path`, `--watch-scope` can be provided multiple times to watch multiple scopes.

-`--watch-env` returns the cached result as long as the given environment variables remain the same.
+`--watch-env` returns the cached result while given environment variables remain unchanged.
 This option can be provided multiple times to watch multiple different environment variables.

-`--exclude-pwd` excludes the working directory from the cache key.
-Normally `deja` includes the working directory in the cache key, so the cache is used only when called from the same directory.
-With this flag set, cached results can be returned whatever directory the command is called from, but _only_ if `--exclude-pwd` was originally used.
+`--exclude-pwd` removes the working directory from the cache key.
+Without this flag `deja` includes the working directory; cached results are only returned when called from the same directory.
+With this flag, cached results can be returned whatever directory the command is called from, but _only_ if `--exclude-pwd` was originally used.
 A result generated without `--exclude-pwd` will never be returned from a different directory.

-`--exclude-user` excludes the current user from the cache key.
-Normally `deja` includes the current user in the cache key; cached results are only returned if called by the same user.
-With this flag set, cached results can be shared by multiple users, but _only_ if `--exclude-user` was originally used.
+`--exclude-user` removes the current user from the cache key.
+Normally `deja` includes the current user; cached results are only returned if called by the same user.
+With this flag, cached results can be shared by multiple users, but _only_ if `--exclude-user` was originally used.
 A result generated without `--exclude-user` will _never_ be returned to a different user.

-`--cache-for [duration]` limits how long a cached result is valid.
-It accepts durations in the form `30s`, `5m`, `1h`, `30d`, etc. Any result older than the duration will be discarded.
+`--cache-for [duration]` limits for how long a cached result is valid.
+It accepts durations in the form `30s`, `5m`, `1h`, `30d`, etc. If a result is stored with `--cache-for`, it will never be returned after the duration has passed.

 `--look-back [duration]` limits how far back in time to look for a cached result.
-It accepts durations in the form `30s`, `5m`, `1h`, `30d`, etc.
+It accepts durations in the form `30s`, `5m`, `1h`, `30d`, etc. When `--look-back` is used, `deja` will only re-use a result if it was generated within the given duration.
+If no result is found within the look-back period, the command will be run and the result cached.

 - `--look-back 30s` will return any result generated in the last 30 seconds.